 - The Shadowplayer in the German Expressionist classic Warning Shadows.

-- A non-superpowered version of this was f(x), about a special effects master who finds himself set upon by a criminal conspiracy and has to wipe them all out.
+- A non-superpowered version of this was F/X: Murder By Illusion, about a special effects master who finds himself set upon by a criminal conspiracy and has to wipe them all out.

 - The Illusionist features one as a protagonist who uses sleight of hand and ingenious mechanisms.